A semi-parametric dynamic conditional correlation framework for risk forecasting: Statistical framework

 \cite{tayl2019}, noting a link between $\text{ES}_t$ and a dynamic $\sigma_t$, extends this result to incorporate the associated ES quantity into the likelihood expression, resulting in the conditional density function:

-This allows a quasi-likelihood function to be built and maximised, given model expressions for $(Q_t, \, \text{ES}_t)$. \cite{tayl2019} supports the validity of this estimation procedure noting that the negative logarithm of the resulting likelihood function is strictly consistent for $(Q_t,\, \text{ES}_t)$ considered jointly, e.g., it fits into the class of jointly consistent scoring functions for VaR and ES developed by \cite{Fissler2016}.
-Along the same lines, \cite{pattonetal2019} investigate a class of semi-parametric models, including some observation driven models, whose parameters can be estimated minimizing a 0-degree homogeneous loss function (FZ0) still included in the same class. \cite{gerlach2020semi} extend the framework in \cite{tayl2019} by incorporating realized measures as exogenous variables, showing improved VaR and ES forecast accuracy.
+This allows a quasi-likelihood function to be built and maximised, given model expressions for $(Q_t, \, \text{ES}_t)$. \cite{tayl2019} supports the validity of this estimation procedure noting that the negative logarithm of the resulting likelihood function is strictly consistent for $(Q_t,\, \text{ES}_t)$ considered jointly, that is it fits into the FZ class of jointly consistent scoring functions for VaR and ES developed by \cite{Fissler2016}.

+Along the same lines, \cite{pattonetal2019} investigate a class of semi-parametric models, including some observation driven models, whose parameters can be estimated minimizing a 0-degree homogeneous loss function (FZ0) still included in the same FZ class, assuming that both VaR and ES are both strictly negative.
+The FZ0 loss used in \cite{pattonetal2019} can be shown as:

-As mentioned above, all these papers focus on univariate semi-parametric modelling approaches that, when applied to portfolio returns, do not explicitly assess the impact of cross-sectional correlations among assets.
-Although this issue has been extensively analyzed in the literature on parametric MGARCH models \citep{bauwensetal2006}, to the extent of our knowledge, no attempts have been made to address it in a multivariate semi-parametric risk-targeted framework, except for the framework presented by \cite{merlo2021} (as discussed in Section \ref{introduction_section}).
-In order to fill this gap, in the next section we propose a novel modelling strategy based on the use of what we call a semi-parametric marginalized MGARCH model.
+As mentioned above, all these papers focus on univariate semi-parametric modeling approaches that, when applied to portfolio returns, do not explicitly assess the impact of cross-sectional correlations among assets.
+Although this issue has been extensively analyzed in the literature on parametric MGARCH models \citep{bauwensetal2006}, there is much less existing work in addressing the issue in a multivariate semi-parametric risk-targeted framework.
+This motivates the proposal of a novel semi-parametric DCC modeling strategy.